4. Program for Embedded Machines¶

-This week I learned the basic components of microcontrollers and PCBs (printed circuit boards).
+This week I learned about the basic components of PCBs (printed circuit boards) and microcontrollers.
 I learnt how to identify relevant information on a datasheet, which would eventually enable me to choose the right microcontroller for my final project.
-I also learnt the basics of programming a microcontroller on a PCB (Printed Circuit Board).
+I also learnt the basics of programming a microcontroller onto a PCB.

 Group assignment: